 I am an assistant professor in the Department of Statistics at the University of Wisconsin-Madison.
 I am also an affiliate of the Department of Biostatics and Medical Informatics (BMI), the Center for Demography and Ecology (CDE) and the Center for Demogrophy of Health and Aging (CDHA).
 From 2015 to 2016, I did my postdoc in Economics at the Stanford Graduate School of Business, advised by Professor Guido Imbens.
 In 2015, I received my Ph.D. in Statistics at the Wharton School of Business of the University of Pennsylvania and I was co-advised by Professors T. Tony Cai and Dylan S. Small.

-Broadly speaking, my research is focused on developing theory and methods to analyze causal relationships in large observational data by leveraging instrumental variables, econometrics, and high dimensional inference.
-I am interested in applications to genetics, epidemiology, health policy, education, and economics.
+Broadly speaking, my research is focused on developing theory and methods to analyze causal relationships by using instrumental variables, econometrics, semi/nonparametric methods, network analysis, and machine learning.
+I am interested in applications to genetics, epidemiology, infectious diseases, health policy, education, and applied microeconomics.

-I am currently an associate editor for Biometrics.
+I am currently an associate editor of Biometrics.

 NSF Postdoc, Stanford Graduate School of Business, Stanford University (2015-2016)